 The Stamp 7 is Crank Brothers’ top of the line flat pedal, available in small or large for different foot sizes.
 Featuring a massive 114 x 111mm platform (large tested) it is visibly bigger than the Deity T-Mac as well as being a little bit thinner.
 It features 10 medium length pins for grip and a very slight concave shape that you have to squint at to appreciate.
 The Stamps weigh in at 375g on our scales, 44g lighter than the Deitys.

 Without doubt the T-Mac makes you feel like you are stuck to the pedals.
 The pins tenaciously grab at your rubber soles and the concave shape helps to lock you in position.
 You never feel like you will blow a foot off or slip a pedal with them on your bike.
 The downside of course, is that it is tricky to make small adjustments to foot position.

-The Mallets have significantly less grip and generally feel less secure.
+The Stamps have significantly less grip and generally feel less secure.
 The pins are shorter and the pedal body is almost totally flat and this means less grip.
 Crank Bothers do offer an aftermarket pin kit for £11.99 with longer pins, but this pushes the total spend over £140!
 If you wear skate shoes or want flat pedals for hitting the jumps then the Mallets are the better option as they allow more movement on the pedal, but for tech terrain, riding and racing DH or Enduro the T-Mac is a clear winner.